 All these pathways result in recruitment of inflammatory cells (polymorphs and mononuclear cells) and cause necroinflammation.
 This is followed by Kupffer cell activation, hepatocyte ballooning, and apoptosis.

-].
+Oxidative stress occurs when there is an imbalance between antioxidants and reactive oxidizing species.
 Oxidative stress is indirectly measured through markers such as protein oxidation, lipid oxidation, DNA oxidation, and depletion of antioxidants.
 In AH, there is decreased production and increased depletion of antioxidants alongside an increase in production of reactive oxygen species(ROS), reactive nitrogen species, and peroxidized lipids.

 Mitochondria rely on transport of the powerful antioxidant glutathione from the cytosol.
 Alcohol consumption inhibits methionine conversion to S-adenosylmethionine (SAMe), the precursor for glutathione synthesis.
 Additionally, alcohol inhibits methionine synthase and folate which act as cofactors for methyl group transfers.
-Disruption of these pathways impairs the conversion of homocysteine to methionine, resulting in the accumulation of homocysteine, further disabling the redox balance of cells in favor of oxidative stress[2
+Disruption of these pathways impairs the conversion of homocysteine to methionine, resulting in the accumulation of homocysteine, further disabling the redox balance of cells in favor of oxidative stress.

 MISCELLANEOUS MECHANISMS AND PATHWAYS